raymondkfcheung/replay-xcm-tests/docs/xcm-observability.md

 # 🔭 XCM Observability

-When sending XCMs using `limited_reserve_transfer_assets` (or other calls from the `PolkadotXcm` pallet), two key observability features help trace messages across chains:
+When sending XCMs using `limited_reserve_transfer_assets` or other calls from the `PolkadotXcm` pallet, two observability features help trace and correlate messages across chains:

-* `message_id` – A same hash emitted in `PolkadotXcm.Sent` and `MessageQueue.Processed` events.
+* **`message_id`** – A hash that appears in both the [`PolkadotXcm.Sent`](https://paritytech.github.io/polkadot-sdk/master/pallet_xcm/pallet/enum.Event.html#variant.Sent) event (on the origin chain) and the [`MessageQueue.Processed`](https://paritytech.github.io/polkadot-sdk/master/pallet_message_queue/pallet/enum.Event.html#variant.Processed) event (on the destination chain).
+While this ID is not globally unique, it is sufficient to **correlate a Sent message with its corresponding Processed result**.
-* [`SetTopic`](https://paritytech.github.io/polkadot-sdk/master/staging_xcm/v5/opaque/type.Instruction.html#variant.SetTopic) – An instruction **automatically appended** at the end of XCM programs by the Polkadot SDK runtime.
-This topic enables better tracking and correlation across hops.
+* [`SetTopic`](https://paritytech.github.io/polkadot-sdk/master/staging_xcm/v5/opaque/type.Instruction.html#variant.SetTopic) – An XCM instruction that sets a *topic* for the message, automatically appended by the runtime to the end of the XCM.
+This enables logical grouping or filtering of related XCMs across multiple hops.

+  > ⚠️ **Note**: The 32-byte topic is **not guaranteed to be unique** — it's up to the message creator to ensure uniqueness if needed.

 ## 🔄 Message Lifecycle